-If you enjoy being outdoors and convenience when you do have to go, then check out all the portable toilets on the market.
-The biggest thing is to keep it clean, follow your manufactures requirements with the ones that comes with those.
+If you enjoy being outdoors and having convenience when you do have to go, then check out all the portable toilets on the market.
+The biggest thing is to keep it clean.

 A few tips are when not in use keep the lid closed.
-When the bucket toilet or the foldable toilet’s bag is half full I would go ahead and empty it, wash out the bowl with some cleaner that smells pleasant to you.
+When the bucket toilet or the foldable toilet’s bag is half full, I would go ahead and empty it and wash out the bowl with some cleaner that smells pleasant to you.